Training & skills

 • Confirmation of experience and training as a police detective

-• a letter from your employer showing your work history.
+• a signed letter from your employer showing your work history.
 This can be your past or present employer

 • New Zealand National Diploma in Security (Level 6)